 The population of Galway is set to grow by 40,000 over the next twenty years and this will mean an increase in housing needs.
 The City has a good pipeline in train for social housing units and is seeking to significantly increase its supply.
 However, some areas had an overconcentration of such units in particular areas as part of the planning process and this type of planning dates back to the 1970s.
 The City also has an ambitious traveller accommodation programme.
-With regards developments, there is work/planning ongoing for the Ardaun area, around the harbour area, the Dyke road and Ceannt Station and the City wishes to avoid urban sprawl.
-In particular, the Council's plan is to have compact growth, increasing building height to three to four storeys.
-To date, twenty regeneration sites have been identified with possible development of land at Nun's island being highlighted.
+With regard to future housing development, there is work/planning ongoing for the Ardaun areaa, around the harbour area, the Dyke road, Sandy road and Ceannt Stationn and the City wishes to avoid urban sprawl.

+In particular, the Council's plan is to have compact growth, densification & a modest increase in building heights to 3 to 4 stories, except where higher buildings will be permitted in certain areas designated under the City Development Plan.